covidclinical/Phase2.1MissingRPackage/README.md

 Please run three times with each time period specified in either the runAnalysis function (for docker users) or the runAnalysis_nodocker (for non-docker users).

+*** You might want to restart R before running each time point

 To run the package:

 For docker users: